-In situations requiring more detailed calculations (non-stellar spectra, extended sources, other sky background levels, unknown target V magnitude, etc.), the ACS ETC should be used.
+In situations requiring more detailed calculations (non-stellar spectra, extended sources, other sky background levels, unknown target V magnitude, etc.), the ACS ETC should be used, but keep in mind that the ETC does not incorporate CTE losses.
+See Section 4.3.8 and ISR 2024-02 for more information about how CTE may impact S/N for different background levels and source brightnesses.